U.S. Army Stops Discharging Immigrant Recruits Seeking Citizenship

 In July, dozens of enlistees were told they weren't eligible to serve in the U.S. military, with officials citing the results of security screenings.
 But in the case of two recruits who spoke to NPR, those problems seemed to be the existence of any ties outside the U.S.

 A reservist who spoke to NPR — and who filed a Freedom of Information Act to discover the reason for his discharge — learned that foreign ties were to blame.
-His fiancee and his parents live in Pakistan.
+His fiancée and his parents live in Pakistan.
 And despite a reviewer's positive impression of the man and his loyalty to the U.S., he was turned down for service.

 Another enlistee, Panshu Zhao, signed up after moving from China to the U.S. for school.
-He's now pursuing a doctorate in geography at Texas A&M University — but after the military rejected him, he told NPR, "This is a whole disaster.
-This is a total mess - a big mess."
+He is now pursuing a doctorate in geography at Texas A&M University — but after the military rejected him, he told NPR, "This is a whole disaster.
+This is a total mess — a big mess."